apache/unomi/README.md

 The default username/password is

     karaf/karaf

+You should really change this default username/password as soon as possible.
+To do so, simply modify the following file :

+    etc/users.properties

 For your context servers, and for any standalone ElasticSearch nodes you will need to open the following ports for proper node-to-node communication : 9200 (ElasticSearch REST API), 9300 (ElasticSearch TCP transport)